 Help us grow this website and the archival collections at CUNY DSI.
 Donate memento you may have related to Dominican music and performances in the U.S.

-A collection of ephemera, such as photographs, flyers, album covers, newspaper clippings, etc., that highlights Dominican musical history and legacy in the U.S.
+A collection of ephemera and visual materials, such as photographs, flyers, album covers, newspaper clippings, etc., that highlights Dominican musical history and legacy in the U.S.

 - “This website is a remarkable resource for students, scholars, and all those interested in Latin and especially Dominican music culture.
 Attractively designed, easy to negotiate, and rich in information, it …